 The incline on the 470 is automatically adjusted.
 As compared to this, you will have to get off the trainer and manually adjust the incline when using the 430.
 This is the biggest point of difference between these two ellipticals in terms of incline functionality.

-You can also read in-depth comparisons of Schwinn 430 Elliptical, like our Schwinn 430 vs. Nautilus E616 Elliptical Comparison for 2017.
+You can also read in-depth comparisons of Schwinn 430 Elliptical, like our Schwinn 430 vs. Nautilus E616 Elliptical Comparison.

 Schwinn 430 vs. 470 Compared Side by Side

 |Flywheel||18 lbs||20 lbs|

 |Stride Length||20 inches||20 inches|

 |Programs||22 Workout Programs||29 Workout Programs|

 |Weight Capacity||300 lbs||300 lbs|